CASP-Systems-BU/Gadget/experiments/README.md

 # Gadget in Action

 Gadget can be used to generate state store workload for operators it currently supports.
 In addition, Gadget users can evaluate the performance of a KV store for an operator.
 To this end, users need to install the KV store and modify the Gadget CMake file with the path of the installed KV store.
-Here, we present the CMake files and instructions to evaluate the performance of RocksDB, BerkeleyDB, and Faster.
+Here, we present the CMake files and instructions to evaluate the performance of RocksDB, Lethe, BerkeleyDB, and Faster.

 # Table of Contents